tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <from></from>
 <james {% include timecode %}>

 But there's a bond between the two, one that Merlin can't *let* become too strong.
 He can't become too connected to Arthur because he's gay-- I mean, a wizard.
 He's gay *and* a wizard. <span visual=none on=? off=?>And Arthur's own father would execute Merlin if he found out about him.
-In fact<mark> the show doesn't exactly *hide* that magic is a metaphor for homosexuality</mark>.
+In fact<mark x> the show doesn't exactly *hide* that magic is a metaphor for homosexuality</mark>.
 It's on the level of obviousness of *X-Men 2*.
 Even in the language used, <mark>no one ever says they *practice* magic, they say that they *have* magic.</mark> It's something they're born with, something they have no say over, and yet they're persecuted for it anyway, because of the ignorance of the majority.</span>

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_merlin at="(6:33)" %}>